Most of us have been trained to aspire to more.

 There’s not a lot of paperwork to do each year anymore, and we’re almost “out” of Australia’s system, aside from renewing passports every decade.

-When my wife and I discuss another country that could work well for us one day (more a thought exercise, we’re not actually moving!), I have one immediate thought: think carefully before jumping into bed with another government.
-I can definitely see the appeal for perpetual travellers who simply spend time in countries as tourists instead.
+When my wife and I discuss other advantageous countries to live in one day (more a thought exercise, we’re not actually moving!), I have one immediate thought: think carefully before jumping into bed with another government.
+I can definitely see the appeal for perpetual travellers who simply spend time in countries as tourists instead without ever putting down administrative roots.

 My solution: live in a country with low administration overheads, and hire someone to deal with the paperwork; put it in front of my face and tell me to sign it.